Nigeria’s federal capital, Abuja, offers a new perspective on Africa’s most populous nation. Here’s how to get around the city:

 Travelling to Abuja from any part of the world could be an interesting adventure.
 The Federal Capital Territory is the Nigerian seat of government and its serene and beautiful landscape is usually what attracts first-time visitors.

-Built in the 1980s, Abuja didn’t become Nigeria’s capital until December 1991.
-Until recently, it was largely perceived as a city primarily for government employees and business people, who usually left it empty on weekends as they travelled to other big cities like Lagos, Port Harcourt or Kaduna to see their families.
+Abuja didn’t become Nigeria’s capital until 12 December 1991 and, until recently, it was largely perceived as a city primarily for government employees and business people, who usually left it empty on weekends as they travelled to other big cities like Lagos, Port Harcourt or Kaduna to see their families.
 What most people like about Abuja is its tranquillity and roads which are normally – and blissfully! – free of traffic.

 There are many hotels in Abuja, notably the famous Transcorp Hilton, located in the heart of the city.
 It offers easy access to the commercial district, as well as tourist attractions and is just 40 minutes away from the airport.
 Set amid well-manicured gardens, the Transcorp Hilton offers many leisure facilities to enjoy.
 You can choose from its array of stylish rooms and suites.
 The rooms each offer a city view, wifi, TV and a marbled bathroom, among other amenities.